boecker-lab/docs.sirius.github.io/docs/_pages/admins.md

 * Login Server: `https://auth0.bright-giant.com`
 * Web Services: `https://csi.bright-giant.com`

-**Note:** Users with a deticated hosting subscription need to replace the web service URL with the URL of their custom subscriction (usually `<companyname>.csi.bright-giant.com`).
+**Note:** Users with a dedicated hosting subscription need to ensure that their custom web service URL (usually `<companyname>.csi.bright-giant.com`) is reachable from the system SIRIUS is running on.

 #### Optional:
 * Check Internet: `https://www.google.com`